rouskinlab/seismic-rna/src/userdocs/install/index.rst

 :ref:`test_seismicrna`.

-Option 2: Step-by-step installation with Conda
+Option 2: Install with Conda, if you don't know how to use it
 ================================================================================

+Conda provides the easiest way to install SEISMIC-RNA.
+These steps explain how to install Conda, SEISMIC-RNA, and its dependencies.

 Step 1: Install Conda
 --------------------------------------------------------------------------------